ZZ-Cat/CRSFforArduino/README.md

     - [License](https://github.com/ExpressLRS/ExpressLRS/blob/master/LICENSE)
     - [Source Code](https://github.com/ExpressLRS/ExpressLRS)
     - [Website](https://www.expresslrs.org/3.0/)
-  - [Team BlackSheep FPV](https://github.com/tbs-fpv) - The folks behind the CRSF protocol that both ExpressLRS & CRSF for Arduino uses.
+  - [Team BlackSheep FPV](https://github.com/tbs-fpv) - The folks behind the CRSF protocol that both ExpressLRS and CRSF for Arduino uses.
   - [This issue](https://github.com/tbs-fpv/freedomtx/issues/26) on [FreedomTX's repository.](https://github.com/tbs-fpv/freedomtx/issues/26)
     - This gets a mention here, because I will benefit _greatly_ from an officially documented public repository for the CRSF protocol.
-The evolution of the protocol itself will help shape CRSF for Arduino, & I will be able to refer to that in addition to my references here.
+The evolution of the protocol itself will help shape CRSF for Arduino, and I will be able to refer to that in addition to my references here.
 - References for CRSF for Arduino
   - [BetaFlight](https://github.com/betaflight)
     - [Development Team](https://github.com/orgs/betaflight/people)